Empty Property Loan

 What happens if costs go up unexpectedly?

-The Council will only consider payment towards agreed unforeseen work where the total cost of the work does not exceed the grant maximum.
-The grant will be considered on the same 50% basis to meet the eligible cost as the original approval.
+The Council will only consider payment towards agreed unforeseen work where the total cost of the work does not exceed the loan maximum.
+The loan will be considered on the same 50% basis to meet the eligible cost as the original approval.
 The applicant must meet the cost of any unforeseen work above this sum.

 How is payment made?